liz-murphy/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 - Finally I forwarded the first convolutional layer outputs to the fully connected layer via some additional max pooling.

 My final model results were:
-* training set accuracy of ?
-* validation set accuracy of ?
+* validation set accuracy of 0.984
-* test set accuracy of ?
+* test set accuracy of 0.968

-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+The relatively narrow difference between validation and test set accuracy shows the model is working well.

 ###Test a Model on New Images